SQL Server Management Studio: A Guide to User Management

 - Enter the login name.

-- Choose the authentication method (Windows or SQL Server authentication).
+- Choose the authentication method (Windows Authentication or SQL Server Authentication).

 - Click OK to create the login.

-Once a login is created, you need to associate it with a database by creating a user:
+Once you’ve created a login, you need to associate it with a database user:

-- In the Object Explorer, expand the database where you want to add the user.
+- In the Object Explorer, expand the database where you want to create the user.

 - Expand the Security folder and right-click on Users.